jneidel/jneidel.com/content/newsletter/14/index.md

 Before the end of the year I want to publish all the half-done articles and a few other ones.
-I will work on that in the mornings (which I have to myself.)
+I will work on that in the mornings (which I have for myself.)

 ## Challenges
 <small>Applying a specific learning or philosophy for a week ([see project](project/challenges).)</small>